February 10, 2026 (5mo ago)

 The trickiest part of monorepo deployment is shared packages.
 If apps/web imports from packages/shared, the build needs access to that package.

-If you're using Turborepo, configure your build commands to respect the pipeline:
+Configure your build commands to respect the pipeline:

 {